anirranjan/anirranjan.github.io/README.md

 # anirranjan.github.io
-# This is my personal website built using HTML
+This is my personal website built using HTML

+#Status
+Will be updated with better styling!